 With your domain purchased and web hosting ready, it’s the first step to opening an online store is to install WordPress.
 This will be the foundation for your website and the entire online store.
-Luckily, if you’re using a host like Hostinger this process is very easy.
+Luckily, if you’re using Hostinger’s eCommerce hosting solutions, this process is very easy.

 First login to your control panel.
 It should look like the image below.